 - Several intersections along Gympie Connection Road through to Channon Street are insufficient for the current traffic situation, being difficult to use at times with limited visibility.
 The new interchange will only compound these issues. - The shoulder width along Horseshoe Bend is tight in its existing formation and the route is meandering.
 The verge is limited in its ability to provide safe pedestrian pathways, property access and car parking on the road. - Most of the residential properties that have frontage to Horseshoe Bend are included within the Character Residential zone under the council's current planning scheme.
 This residential strip contains several historical dwellings that are significant to the established character of the area.
-Further widening of this section of road may impede on heritage values, pedestrian pathways, landscaping, building setbacks and the alignment of overhead powerlines. - Alternative access routes might be possible, but are not without challenges arising from topography, current road design, land tenure and the need to ensure legibility (ease of wayfinding).
+Further widening of this section of road may impact upon heritage values, pedestrian pathways, landscaping, building setbacks and the alignment of overhead powerlines. - Alternative access routes might be possible, but are not without challenges arising from topography, current road design, land tenure and the need to ensure legibility (ease of wayfinding).

-- The access route from the new Gympie interchange to the Town Centre and on to the current Bruce Highway is direct, safe, and fit for purpose. - Impacts on private property and heritage values resulting from any upgrade works are minimised. - Active transport and pedestrian movement is supported and preserved where possible. - Landscaping and street tree opportunities are optimised.
+- The access route from the new Gympie interchange to the town centre and on to the current Bruce Highway is direct, safe, and fit for purpose. - Impacts on private property and heritage values resulting from any upgrade works are minimised. - Active transport and pedestrian movement is supported and preserved where possible. - Landscaping and street tree opportunities are optimised. - Gympie Connection Road, including the intersection with Tin Can Bay Road, is adequate to cater for a significant increase in heavy transport and tourist traffic.

-The need to upgrade the corridor from the new Gympie interchange to the existing Bruce Highway should be recognised as a priority by the State government.
+The need to upgrade the road corridors from the new Gympie interchange to the existing Bruce Highway and Tin Can Bay Road should be recognised as a priority by the State Government.

-Council engage with the Minister for Transport and Main Roads with a view to reaching agreement on the design and delivery of upgrades to this corridor.
+- Council engage with the Minister for Transport and Main Roads with a view to reaching agreement on the design and delivery of upgrades to these corridors. - The intersections at Old Maryborough Road/Stewart Terrace and Gympie Connection Road/Tin Can Bay Road be the subject of reports to council regarding the options for engineering solutions and a works program.